alibaba/Appactive/README.md

 ## Connect

 - DingTalk Group：34222602
-- we need your ideas for a better AppActive https://www.wjx.cn/vj/P9FB5QR.aspx
+- We need your ideas for a better AppActive https://www.wjx.cn/vj/P9FB5QR.aspx

+## User registration

+If you have used or intend to use AppActive in your business system, please let us know, your support is very important to us: https://github.com/alibaba/Appactive/issues/10